 Who am I?
 Born in 1944 into a northeast Kansas farm family near Richland.
 Went to small one room Howard School down the road a mile.
 Most of life circulated around family, church, school and the farm.
 My parents were committed followers of Jesus and passed that on to us five kids.
 As a kid of about seven I realized that I was a sinner and needed a savior and accepted that Jesus' death and resurrection was for me and committed to follow him.
 Through the influence of family and church I read and memorized many Bible verses and was exposed to "world missions" by the many missionaries who came to our church - which turned out to be my own career.

 We lived in Ghana in West Africa from 1972-1974.
-My assignment with there Wycliffe Bible Translators was to set up HF radio communications for the ten Bible translation teams then working across the northern part of the country and essentially isolated with not-so-good roads and no telephone service.
+My assignment with Wycliffe Bible Translators was to set up HF radio communications for the ten Bible translation teams then working across the northern part of the country and essentially isolated with not-so-good roads and no telephone service.
 During those years I held one of the only two then-active ham licenses in the country.
-The other was held by a translator working in one of the remote villages.
-The balance of my 40+ years serving with Wycliffe has mostly been in administrative and leadership roles based here in the US.
+The other was held by one of out translator translating the Bible in one of the remote villages.
+The balance of my 40+ years serving with Wycliffe was mostly in administrative and leadership roles based here in the US.
+I retired in 2018.